NOTICE TO ALL BRIAN HEAD HOMEOWNERS

 CONSIDERING THE RENTAL OF THEIR CABIN/CONDO

-If you are currently renting or considering the rental of your cabin/condo on a nightly basis (less than thirty (30) consecutive days, please read the following information which may pertain to you.
+If you are currently renting or considering the rental of your cabin/condo on a nightly basis (less than thirty (30) consecutive days, the following information may pertain to you.

 In order to rent your cabin/condo on a nightly basis you must FIRST procure a business license from the Town of Brian Head.
 You can download a business license application under the "business license" tab.

 A fire inspection of the cabin/condo is required prior to renting out your unit.
 You will find the fire inspection guideline as one of the documents on this webpage.
 There are six (6) items of fire safety that will need to be met prior to a license being issued.
 Once you are ready for a fire inspection, please call the Town Hall to request an inspection.
 There is a one time fee of $30.00 for the fire inspection.
 Once the inspection is completed and your application submitted to the Town Clerk, the staff will review the application for approval.